-The City's EMME model was updated to assess the impact of Phase 2 (PAL 4) of the CWA for the 2050 scenario.
+Following these consultations, the City's EMME model was updated to assess the impact of Phase 2 (PAL 4) of the CWA for the 2050 scenario.
+It was agreed that this approach is acceptable as detailed intersection analyses of the study area would not be accurate over such a horizon.
+However, the required road network capacities need to be established which is provided by the City's EMME transport model.
 The updated model included the total future development trips in the area, including those from the CWA, and evaluated the impact of the R300 northern extension.
 It also included several future road links, such as the Darwin Road extension, the northern and southern extensions of Lucullus Road, the East-West link to Klipheuwel Road, and the East-West link connecting the Lucullus Road southern extension to the Darwin Road extension.
+The WCG has confirmed that they currently plan to commence construction of the R300 northern extension in the first quarter of 2026.